ecoin-project/ecoin-public/MARKET_REFERENCE.md

 - `market_reference_normalized_trends.png`
   Shows relative change rather than absolute size.
-  In the current sample, BTC trends upward while GOLD trends downward, suggesting that external reference lanes may move in opposite directional phases over the same interval.
+  In the current sample, BTC trends upward while GOLD trends downward, while USDJPY trends upward, suggesting that external reference lanes may move in different directional phases over the same interval.

 This makes the market-reference lane useful not only for comparing “high-volatility” versus “low-volatility” behavior, but also for observing cases where assets move in different phase directions during the same period.